molstar/molstar/README.md

 This particular project is the implementation of this technology (still under development).

+*If you are looking for the "MOLeculAR structure annoTator", that package is now available on NPM as [MolArt](https://www.npmjs.com/package/molart).*

 ## Project Overview

 The core of Mol* currently consists of these modules (see under `src/`):